 Lots Of Braking, Not Much Turning

-The third diagram shows the same traction limit being reached, but this time in the “y” direction as the car is near the maximum level of braking traction.
+The third diagram (furthest right above) shows the same traction limit being reached, but this time in the “y” direction as the car is near the maximum level of braking traction.
 Unlike the middle diagram, the car is now forced to use much less cornering traction.
-Arrow A again is referring to the amount of cornering traction being used; Arrow B is representing the braking traction and C the total traction.
+Arrow A again is referring to the amount of cornering traction being used, and Arrow B represents the braking traction and C the total traction being used.

 More Speed Means Less Turning